Luchador/GUD/docs/GraphicsOptimizationReview.md

 > Preserved source review from before the profiler patch.
-The initial scheduler/RDP profiler described below is now implemented; see [RcpProfiler.md](RcpProfiler.md) for measurement definitions and the hardware baseline plan.
-The remaining optimization candidates are unmeasured and are retained for follow-up.
+The scheduler/RDP profiler was implemented and tested on real N64, then removed with the GFX/BG counters and half-width experiment to eliminate their overhead.
+See [RcpProfiler.md](RcpProfiler.md) for historical measurement definitions and [RcpScissorExperiment.md](RcpScissorExperiment.md#hardware-results) for the Jungle results.
+The individual optimization candidates below remain unmeasured and are retained for follow-up.

 **GUD graphics optimization review, 12 September 2026**